Denison High School

 Denison High School is a public high school in Denison, Texas, United States and classified as a 5A school by the University Interscholastic League (UIL).
 It is part of the Denison Independent School District located in north central Grayson County.
-For the 2018-2019 school year, the school was given a "B" accountability rating by the Texas Education Agency.
+For the 2025-2026 school year, the school was given an "A" accountability rating by the Texas Education Agency.

+History

+Denison High School's predecessor was the Educational Institute.
+Built in 1873, the Educational Institute was the first free, graded school in Texas.
+In 1914, Denison High School opened on the east side of the same city block on Main Street, replacing the Educational Institute.

+In 1954, a Denison High School campus opened on Mirick Street, and the 1914 building was converted to Denison Junior High School.

+In 2014, a new Denison High School campus was opened near the corner of US 75 and TX-91 north of town.
+The 1954 building was converted to Henry Scott Middle School with grades 7-8, named after Denison ISD's long-time superintendent.